rat10/nng/ramblings/parsing.md

 - graphs in predicate position MUST be named and
 - that name must be marked by an `@`

+caveat
+- most important feature:
+  prefix named graphs in subject *and* object position
+- first feature to drop if necessary: graphs in predicate position

 ```turtle
 graph names
     graphs are always named